zapier/zapier-platform-cli/README.md

 If you are wanting to manage your **Version**, you'll be using these commands:

 * `zapier versions` - list the versions for the current directory's app
-* `zapier push` - push the current version the of current directory's app & version (read from `package.json`)
+* `zapier deploy` - deploy the current version the of current directory's app & version (read from `package.json`)
-* `zapier deploy [1.0.0]` - mark a version as the "production" version
+* `zapier promote [1.0.0]` - mark a version as the "production" version
 * `zapier migrate [1.0.0] [1.0.1] [100%]` - move users between versions, regardless of deployment status
 * `zapier deprecate [1.0.0] [YYYY-MM-DD]` - mark a version as deprecated, but let users continue to use it (we'll email them)
 * `zapier env 1.0.0 [KEY] [value]` - set an environment variable to some value

 > Note: there is a distinction between your _local_ environment and what is deployed to Zapier - you could have many versions deployed with users on each.
-Making changes locally never impacts users until you `zapier push` (including `zapier watch`).
+Making changes locally never impacts users until you `zapier deploy` (including `zapier watch`).
 Likewise, pushing one version will not impact other versions - they are completely isolated.

 ## Authentication